golemfactory/clay/README.md

 ## Installing and testing

 For Mac OS X (ver.
-10.12 (Sierra) or later) follow the installation instruction from [here](https://github.com/golemfactory/homebrew-golem), and for MS Windows and Linux follow the installation instruction from [here](https://github.com/golemfactory/golem/wiki/Installation).
+10.10 (Yosemite) or later) follow the installation instruction from [here](https://github.com/golemfactory/homebrew-golem), and for MS Windows and Linux follow the installation instruction from [here](https://github.com/golemfactory/golem/wiki/Installation).
 Then read the application description and [testing](https://github.com/golemfactory/golem/wiki/Testing) instruction.